Marriage Series: Changing Beliefs About Your Marriage

 In other words, once we have a belief, we don’t even think about the decision.
 Even when the belief is no longer true, we are still reluctant to give the belief up and try something new.

+Humans are very reluctant to give up their beliefs.
 In fact. research shows that you really cannot talk people out of their beliefs.
 Think about modern politics.
 Presenting a different point of view rarely leads to a change of belief.

 Beliefs about marriage are also tough to change.